 51

-Gintama Season 2 continues the wildly entertaining anime series, seamlessly blending historical, sci-fi, and parody elements with signature humor.
-Adapted from Hideaki Sorachi’s acclaimed manga, which ran in Weekly Shonen Jump from 2003 to 2019, this season originally aired on TV Tokyo between April 5, 2007, and March 27, 2008, covering episodes 51 through 99 of the main story.
+Gintama Season 2 continues the beloved anime series, masterfully weaving historical elements, science fiction, and sharp parodies with the franchise’s trademark humor.
+Based on Hideaki Sorachi’s acclaimed manga that appeared in Weekly Shonen Jump from 2003 to 2019, this season originally aired on TV Tokyo from April 5, 2007, to March 27, 2008, covering episodes 51 to 99 of the main story.

 ComedyPsychologicalRomance